ava-labs/avalanche-docs/docs/subnets/create-a-fuji-subnet.md

 :::warning

-If the `join` command is not successfully completed before this time elapses and the validator's stake weight is >20% of the Subnet, the Subnet may have down time.
+If the `join` command isn't successfully completed before this time elapses and the validator's stake weight is >20% of the Subnet, the Subnet may have down time.

 :::

-Finally, specify how long it is going to be validating:
+Finally, specify how long it's going to be validating:

 ```bash
 ✔ Start in one minute